-After her passing, I only heard THAT song once more.
-I did not know its name nor the artist.
+After her passing, I only heard that song once more.
+I neither knew its name nor the artist.
 I just knew this: it was a duet, and I was familiar with some of the lyrics.

-For almost two decades, on various occasions, I tried hunting this song down, to no avail.
+For almost two decades, on various occasions, I tried hunting this song down—to no avail.
 Most of the time Google would produce an extensive list of results, none of them the answer to my query.
-This particular song escaped me.
+This particular song eluded me.

 The radio no longer played it, those I mentioned it too had never heard of it.
 It was my mystery song, highlighting a very dark and lonely time.